jamescherti/minimal-emacs.d/README.md

 ![License](https://img.shields.io/github/license/jamescherti/be-quiet.el)
 ![](https://raw.githubusercontent.com/jamescherti/minimal-emacs.d/main/.images/made-for-gnu-emacs.svg)

-The `minimal-emacs.d` project is a customizable Emacs base that provides **better Emacs defaults and optimized startup**, intended to serve as a solid foundation for a vanilla Emacs configuration.
+The **minimal-emacs.d** project is a customizable Emacs base that provides **better Emacs defaults and optimized startup**, intended to serve as a solid foundation for a vanilla Emacs configuration.

-Creating `minimal-emacs.d` (`init.el` and `early-init.el`) involved extensive research and testing to find the best parameters and optimizations for an Emacs init file.
-The concept behind `minimal-emacs.d` is to provide a clean, bloat-free, optimized base.
+Creating *minimal-emacs.d* `init.el` and `early-init.el` involved extensive research and testing to find the best parameters and optimizations for an Emacs init file.
+The concept behind *minimal-emacs.d* is to provide a clean, bloat-free, fast base.

 By default, only essential features are enabled, providing a minimal base that is optimized.
 From there, users are encouraged to consult this README.md to customize and extend the configuration based on their specific needs.
+(Read: [Never modify init.el and early-init.el.
+Modify these instead...](#never-modify-initel-and-early-initel-modify-these-instead))

 The author is using **[minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d)** as his `early-init.el` and `init.el`.
 He is using 146 packages and his Emacs configuration starts in 0.22 seconds:
 ![](https://www.jamescherti.com/wp-content/uploads/minimal-emacs-startup-time.png)

-(The optimizations in `minimal-emacs.d` significantly contribute to speeding up Emacs startup.
+(The optimizations in *minimal-emacs.d* significantly contribute to speeding up Emacs startup.
 Additional factors include deferring package loading when not necessary on startup by using `:defer t` with `use-package`, and using [compile-angel](https://github.com/jamescherti/compile-angel.el) to ensure all `.el` files are byte-compiled and native-compiled.
-The author also regularly uses `M-x list-timers` and `M-x describe-mode` for each file type to ensure only essential modes and timers are active, which helps optimize Emacs' performance.)
+The author also regularly uses `M-x list-timers` and `M-x describe-mode` for each file type to ensure only essential modes and timers are active, which helps optimize Emacs' performance)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**